Fast Facts

 More about convenience fees

 Banks locate ABMs where they believe the machines will be convenient for their customers.
-At many off-premises locations, such as gas stations, airports and convenience stores, banks must pay the owner of the location a fee to place a machine on the property.
+At many off-premises locations, such as gas stations, airports, and convenience stores, banks must pay the owner of the location a fee to place a machine on the property.
 Banks compete with independent cash dispenser operators for these locations and over time this competition has resulted in increased costs for off-premises machines.
 While banks are willing to absorb the additional cost to provide the service to their own customers, some banks may choose not to subsidize non-customers who use these locations and charge them a convenience fee.

 How to avoid extra fees